IILimitlessII/Valorant-Agent-Auto-Lock/README.md

 # Valorant Auto Agent Select

 Automatically selects agents in Valorant based on the resolution of your screen.
+Currently have 24 Agents (Valorant Version 8.05).
+Uses Valorant user config file to get the current resolution then calculates the necessary co-ordinates of the agent and lock-in button.

 ## This script works with any resolution that has an aspect ratio of:
 ### - 16:9